 Click a title for more information.

-Write stories for most episodes, scripts for many.
+Wrote stories for most episodes, scripts for many.

-Serve as executive producer.
+Served as co-executive producer.

 Animated musical show for young viewers created by Little Airplane Productions, airing on Nickelodeon.